Title(s)

 Clinical Leadership

-Dr. Fong-Isariyawongse provides expert care for individuals with epilepsy, including those undergoing surgical evaluation for drug-resistant seizures, and treats patients with a wide spectrum of sleep disorders.
-She directs the Critical Care Continuous EEG Monitoring Service across eight UPMC hospitals, ensuring timely neurological monitoring for critically ill patients.
-Her dedication to compassionate, patient-centered care has earned her UPMC’s Excellence in Patient Experience Award and recognition as a Pittsburgh Magazine Best Doctor (2019–2024).
+Dr. Fong-Isariyawongse provides expert care for patients with epilepsy and sleep disorders, including those referred for surgical evaluation of medically refractory epilepsy.
+As Director of the Critical Care Continuous EEG Monitoring Service, she oversees continuous EEG across eight UPMC hospitals, facilitating timely neuroelectrophysiologic monitoring in critically ill patients.
+Her commitment to patient-centered care has earned her UPMC’s Excellence in Patient Experience Award and consistent recognition as a Pittsburgh Magazine Best Doctor (2019–2025).

 National Leadership & Committees